SandraLettuAnyomi/SandraLettuAnyomi.github.io/_pages/Research.md

 Ecological shocks, agricultural productivity and labor use: Evidence from cocoa farmers in Ghana.

 Transaction costs in the farm to institution supply chain: An exploratory analysis <br>
-Revise & Resubmit, Journal of Agriculture, Food Systems and Community Development.
+Revise & Resubmit; Journal of Agriculture, Food Systems and Community Development.

-### Works-in-Progress
+### Works in Progress
 Market power in U.S. regional meat supply chains <br>
 with Rigoberto Lopez and Luis Seoane-Estruel